 They did a background check and let me put up signs in the library and in the local newsletter advertising the program.

 I was up and running in about three weeks.

 The first week I only had one student but by the second week, I had ten students (since parents are so competitive and once word got out that there was a “gifted and talented” program at the library, they all wanted their kids to join).

 It was AWESOME!

-I got to pick my own curriculum each week (no standardized tests to worry about), I got to pick my own hours (I was able to keep my full-time job) and I got all of the benefits of teaching (giving back to the community and helping to make a difference in kid’s lives).
+I got to pick my own curriculum each week (no standardized tests to worry about), I got to pick my own hours (I was able to keep my full-time job) and I got some of the benefits of teaching (giving back to the community and helping to make a difference in kid’s lives).

 My point is that you don’t have to commit yourself to a 40-hour a week teaching job, a masters degree, or any of the other hoopla to get what you want.

 Get a little creative and get the same result.